pace-neutrons/Horace/documentation/add/11_sqw_compression.md

 That way, all data for a given bin is in a single contiguous block, just as at present.

 Considerations of how data is physically stored needs to be part of the analysis phase of this epic.
 The above discussion is relevant if we have a file format with direct access to reading between start and end locations on disk (as we do with the present sqw file format).
 It may be irrelevant if we use the hdf format – but we need to be mindful of the speed of access however the data is stored.

+### Why we should store zero signal pixels

+In principle, we do not need to store any information about pixels with zero counts.
+The scheme then is:
+- Determine the set of coarse bins which are within the limits the user sets
+- Load those sets of pixels into memory from file
+- Find out which actual pixels are within the limits and discard the others
+- Determine zero bins:
+	- Loop through all runs and determine if the coarse bins for that run are within the limit
+	- Loop through all the possible pixels in those coarse bins and determine if 1) they are not in the non-zero list, and 2) are within the limits.
+	- If so add those zeros to the list of pixels loaded to memory

+This has the potential to make a further disk space saving: for Fe is would be a further factor of 4 smaller than the proposed compression format above, and for smaller fractions of non-zero pixels the factor will be greater still.

+The disadvantage is that in practice the on-the-fly computational cost will go up dramatically.
+The final set of steps in the scheme listed above is effectively doing the computation that gen_sqw does, and would have to be repeated every time a cut is made.
+An optimised algorithm could be written, but would be non-trivial and still very CPU time-consuming: it would require determining which coarse bins might contribute for each detector of each run and over which energy ranges (an order nrun x ndet operation = 500 * 70000 = 3.5e7 number of determinations of the generally multiple sections of the trajectory in (Q,w)-space for each detector) every time a cut is made.
+For spherical or cylindrical cuts this will be particularly involved (it has proven difficult and developer time-consuming to get a reliable algorithm to solve the problem a bounding volume of a cut in the generalised projections implemented in Horace).

+It is recommended not to pursue this path because of the likely major computational overhead to perform the on-the-fly determination of the zero-signal pixels, and the amount of developer time needed to determine if an optimised algorithm is feasible and the likely amount of work to make a robust implementation.

+In contrast, the proposed compression method storing all pixels, and signal only for non-zero pixels, offers a quick win that will give a factor 4 reduction in file size, is circumscribed in scope, well-understood, and takes advantage of existing algorithms (particularly calculate_qw_pixels2.m).
+It tackles immediately the requirements of faster cutting that has been highlighted as an urgent priority for Horace.
+Furthermore, all the work to implement it is a pre-requisite for a 'non-zero only' algorithm anyway.